polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Relay Chain

 Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the [parachains](#parachain) in the network.
-In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.
+In addition to providing [consensus](#consensus) capabilities, relay chains allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rococo